-- (1) Unless otherwise indicated, the business address of each of the individuals is 67 Notara Street, Piraeus Greece 185 35. - (2) Angeliki Frangou has filed a Schedule 13D amendment indicating that she intends, subject to market conditions, to purchase up to \$20 million of common stock and as of October 10, 2005, she has purchased approximately \$10.0 million in value of common stock.
-Any such additional purchases would change the percentage owned by the initial stockholders and Ms. Frangou referred to above. - (3) A registered investment adviser exercising investment discretion over its clients' accounts.
-Represents 2,293,600 shares of common stock and 4,116,800 shares of common stock issuable upon exercise of warrants held for the accounts of the Reporting Person's clients. - (4) The ultimate managing member of North Sound Capital LLC ("North Sound") is Thomas McAuley.
+(1) Unless otherwise indicated, the business address of each of the individuals is 67 Notara Street, Piraeus Greece 185 35.

+(2) Angeliki Frangou has filed a Schedule 13D amendment indicating that she intends, subject to market conditions, to purchase up to \$20 million of common stock and as of October 10, 2005, she has purchased approximately \$10.0

+- million shares of common stock.
+Any such additional purchases would change the percentage owned by the initial stockholders and Ms. Frangou referred to above. - (3) The ultimate managing member of North Sound Capital LLC ("North Sound") is Thomas McAuley.
 North Sound may be deemed the beneficial owner of the shares in its capacity as the managing member of North Sound Legacy Fund LLC and North Sound Legacy Institutional Fund LLC and the investment advisor of North Sound Legacy International Ltd. (the "Funds"), who are the holders of such shares.
 As the managing member or investment advisor, respectively, of the Funds, North Sound has voting and investment control with respect to the shares of common stock held by the Funds.
-The address of North Sound is 53 Forest Avenue, Suite 202, Old Greenwich, CT 06870. - (5) The securities may be deemed to be owned by Edward C. Johnson III and Abigail P. Johnson.
-The address of FMR Corp. is 82 Devonshire Street, Boston, Massachusetts 02109.

-(6) The securities may be deemed to be owned by Danny Saks, Ethan Benovitz and Jaime Hartman.
-Represents 766,000 units (a unit consists of one share of common stock and two warrants, with each warrant entitling the holder to purchase one share of common stock) that are convertible into 2,298,000 shares of common stock that are beneficially owned by DKR SoundShore Oasis Holding Fund Ltd. and DKR SoundShore Strategic Holding Fund Ltd. DKR Oasis Management Company LP ("DKROMC") acts as the investment adviser to DKR SoundShore Oasis Holding Fund Ltd. DKR Capital Partners LP., a registered investment adviser, is the managing General Partner to DKROMC and the investment adviser to DKR SoundShore Strategic Holding Fund Ltd. The address of DKR Capital Partners LP is 1281 East Main Street, Stamford, Connecticut 06902.
+The address of North Sound is 53 Forest Avenue, Suite 202, Old Greenwich, CT 06870. - (4) The securities may be deemed to be owned by Edward C. Johnson III and Abigail P. Johnson.
+The address of FMR Corp. is 82 Devonshire Street, Boston, Massachusetts 02109. - (5) The securities may be deemed to be owned by Danny Saks, Ethan Benovitz and Jaime Hartman.
+Represents 766,000 units (a unit consists of one share of common stock and two warrants, with each warrant entitling the holder to purchase one share of common stock) that are convertible into 2,298,000 shares of common stock that are beneficially owned by DKR SoundShore Oasis Holding Fund Ltd. and DKR SoundShore Strategic Holding Fund Ltd. DKR Oasis Management Company LP ("DKROMC") acts as the investment adviser to DKR SoundShore Oasis Holding Fund Ltd. DKR Capital Partners LP., a registered investment adviser, is the managing General Partner to DKROMC and the investment adviser to DKR SoundShore Strategic Holding Fund Ltd. The address of DKR Capital Partners LP is 1281 East Main Street, Stamford, Connecticut 06902. - (6) Satellite Fund Management LLC is the general partner of Satellite Asset Management, L.P. which has discretionary investment trading authority over 1,547,316 of the shares (which are held by various funds) and the remaining 473,203 shares are controlled by Satellite Advisors, L.L.C.
+These entities, Satellite Fund Management LLC and Satellite Advisors, L.L.C., share the same four members that make investment decisions with respect to the shares listed, and investment

-- (7) Satellite Fund Management LLC is the general partner of Satellite Asset Management, L.P. which has discretionary investment trading authority over 1,547,316 of the shares (which are held by various funds) and the remaining 473,203 shares are controlled by Satellite Advisors, L.L.C.
-These entities, Satellite Fund Management LLC and Satellite Advisors, L.L.C., share the same four members that make investment decisions with respect to the shares listed, and investment decisions made by such members, when necessary, are made through approval of a majority of such members.
-The address of the entities identified is 623 Fifth Ave., 19th Floor, New York, NY 10022. - (8) Represents 2,114,800 shares of common stock underlying through ownership of warrants.
+- decisions made by such members, when necessary, are made through approval of a majority of such members.
+The address of the entities identified is 623 Fifth Ave., 19th Floor, New York, NY 10022. - (7) Represents 2,114,800 shares of common stock underlying through ownership of warrants.
 Mr. Savitz may be deemed to be the beneficial owner of the securities listed as (i) the senior managing member of the general partner of Greywolf Capital Partners II, LP, which beneficially owns 890,682 of the shares and (ii) the sole managing member of the investment manager of Greywolf Capital Overseas Fund, which beneficially owns 1,224,118 of the shares.
 The address of Greywolf Capital Partners II, LP is 4 Manhattanville Road, Suite 201, Purchase, NY 10577 and the address of Greywolf Capital Overseas Fund is 6 Front Street, Hamilton, HM11 Bermuda.